List of Kinnikuman characters: Prince Kamehame

 Prince Kamehame is a veteran Choujin and the former Hawaiian Champion, having lost to Jesse Maivia.
 During the American Tour arc, he faces and defeats Kinnikuman, remaining one of Kinnikuman's only singles loss, but he sees promise in Kinnikuman and decides to teach him the 48 Killer Moves.
 Kinnikuman would continue to regard Kamehame as his esteemed master throughout the series.
 During the Dream Choujin Tag arc, he teams up with Kinnikuman under the alias Kinnikuman Great, hiding his elderly nature.
 He dies from injuries sustained when shielding Terryman from Sunshine, and passes on the Kinnikuman Great mantle to Terryman.
 He would return from time to time as a spirit to guide Kinnikuman and his allies.
 During the Scramble for the Throne arc, Omegaman uses his Omega Metamorphosis technique to channel Kamehame, but this backfires as Kamehame was able to wrest control from Omegaman and instead teaches Kinnikuman the 52 Submission Holds.
 He is voiced by Masaharu Satou.

-Wolfman

-Wolfman is a Sumo Yokozuna Choujin.
-He was modeled after famous sumo wrestler Chiyonofuji Mitsugu and, like him, relied more on strength than weight.
-He was originally introduced as a contender for the 21st Choujin Olympics and was hostile towards Kinnikuman.
-After being defeated in a Sumo match by Kinnikuman in the semifinals, he begins to respect Kinnikuman and takes part in combating future threats.
-He faces Springman in the Devil Choujin arc, but was killed, and later revived by Buffaloman's sacrifice.
-Prior to the revival series, Wolfman retires from Sumo due to injuries, but despite this he returns to fight the incoming threat of the Omega Centauri's Six Spears, defeating Lunaight.
-In the anime he is renamed Rikishiman.
-The Ultimate Muscle dub renamed him again as Sosumi.
-He is voiced by Masashi Hirose.

-Geronimo

-Geronimo is a young Cherokee warrior.
-Initially, it was left ambiguous whether or not he was a Choujin, since he appeared to be unaffected by leaving his life-support bubble during the Golden Mask arc and his endurance was much lower than a typical Choujin.
-Regardless, He was able to defeat Sunshine within Warsman's body.
-Afterwards, it was revealed that he was human all along, and he succumbs to his injuries as a result.
-He was revived at the conclusion of the Golden Mask arc and after undergoing a special trial he finally becomes a Choujin.
-He refers to the other Idol Choujin as senpai and is known for his battlecry, U-Ra-Ra!!.
-Geronimo appears in Kinnikuman Nisei as a trainer for the Hercules Academy.
-In the dub, he was renamed Beetlebomb and rewritten as being British in origin.
-He is voiced by Kaneto Shiozawa.